Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Method and data analysis

 \subsection{Reliability of the analysis}

-We judge the computation of $j_P$ in the solar wind reliable enough to claim inconsistencies for the following: A) we have observed the absence of correlations between inconsistencies and particle densities; B) in the solar wind and zone I inconsistencies, the electron density has an average of $22.96$ cm$^{-3}$ and a median of $11.88$ cm$^{-3}$; the ion density has an average of $22.85$ cm$^{-3}$ and a median of $12.1$ cm$^{-3}$; only in $13.6\%$ and $8.6\%$ of cases the electron and ion densities, respectively, are smaller than $5$ cm$^{-3}$; these values appear sufficient for an adequate measurement of $j_P$.
-For the inconsistencies in all regions, we add that C) $j_P$ is larger than $j_B$ in 95.6\% of the cases; were the errors in AMDA not representative of all sorts of errors, the following cases may arise: C-i) $j_P$ is underestimated; this case would not matter, because if we had we the 'real' $j_P$, its difference with $j_B$ would increase and the gap would be deeper; C-ii) $j_P$ is overestimated; this case may lead to: C-ii-a) tinier differences between the two currents and thereby to a smaller photon mass, for a given potential (a positive result for our study); or C-ii-b) cancel inconsistencies, but statistically compensated by the C-i) and C-ii-a) cases; D) we derive a single $j_P$ by averaging the currents of the four spacecraft, only when the four error bands overlap; by this procedure we reduce the effect of a possible calibration error.
-Finally, we stress that we are more interested in assessing the differences between currents than evaluate them exactly.
+The computation of $j_P$ in the solar wind is reliable enough to claim inconsistencies for the following considerations: \begin{enumerate} \item {we have observed the absence of correlations between inconsistencies and particle densities; thus the inconsistencies are not related to systematic effects due to low densities.
+Indeed, for the solar wind and zone I inconsistencies, the electron density has an average of $22.96$ cm$^{-3}$ and a median of $11.88$ cm$^{-3}$; the ion density has an average of $22.85$ cm$^{-3}$ and a median of $12.1$ cm$^{-3}$; only in $13.6\%$ and $8.6\%$ of cases the electron and ion densities, respectively, are smaller than $5$ cm$^{-3}$; these values appear sufficient for an adequate measurement of $j_P$.
+For the inconsistencies in all regions, we add that} \item {$j_P$ is larger than $j_B$ in 95.6\% of the cases; were the uncertainties provided by AMDA not representative of all sorts of errors, the following cases may arise: } \begin{enumerate} \item {$j_P$ is underestimated; this case would not matter: if we had we the 'real' $j_P$, its difference with $j_B$ would increase and the gap would be deeper;} \item {$j_P$ is overestimated; this case may lead to:} \begin{enumerate} \item {lower the number of inconsistencies but also reduce the differences between the two currents and thereby the photon mass, for a given potential (a positive result for our study); or} \item {cancel inconsistencies, but this case would be statistically compensated by the 2.(a) and 2.(b).i cases;} \end{enumerate} \end{enumerate} \item {we derive a single $j_P$ by averaging the currents of the four spacecraft, only when the four error bands overlap; by this procedure, we reduce the effect of a possible calibration error.} \end{enumerate}

+We stress that we are more interested in assessing the differences between currents rather than evaluating them exactly.